Metabolism: Amino acids and proteins

 Proteins are made of amino acids arranged in a linear chain joined by peptide bonds.
 Many proteins are enzymes that catalyze the chemical reactions in metabolism.
 Other proteins have structural or mechanical functions, such as those that form the cytoskeleton, a system of scaffolding that maintains the cell shape.
 Proteins are also important in cell signaling, immune responses, cell adhesion, active transport across membranes, and the cell cycle.
 Amino acids also contribute to cellular energy metabolism by providing a carbon source for entry into the citric acid cycle (tricarboxylic acid cycle), especially when a primary source of energy, such as glucose, is scarce, or when cells undergo metabolic stress.

 Lipids

 Lipids are the most diverse group of biochemicals.
-Their main structural uses are as part of biological membranes both internal and external, such as the cell membrane.
+Their main structural uses are as part of internal and external biological membranes such as the cell membrane.
 Their chemical energy can also be used.
-Lipids are the polymers of fatty acids that contain a long, non-polar hydrocarbon chain with a small polar region containing oxygen.
+Lipids contain a long, non-polar hydrocarbon chain with a small polar region containing oxygen.
 Lipids are usually defined as hydrophobic or amphipathic biological molecules but will dissolve in organic solvents such as ethanol, benzene or chloroform.
 The fats are a large group of compounds that contain fatty acids and glycerol; a glycerol molecule attached to three fatty acids by ester linkages is called a triacylglyceride.
-Several variations on this basic structure exist, including backbones such as sphingosine in sphingomyelin, and hydrophilic groups such as phosphate as in phospholipids.
+Several variations of the basic structure exist, including backbones such as sphingosine in sphingomyelin, and hydrophilic groups such as phosphate in phospholipids.
 Steroids such as sterol are another major class of lipids.